SE-UUlm/snowballr-api/README.md

 This repository contains the API specification of the *SnowballR* project.
-For communication between the backend and frontend, [gRPC](https://grpc.io) is used, whereas the services are defined by Protocol Buffers (see [/proto](./proto/) for the service definiton
+For communication between the backend and frontend, [gRPC](https://grpc.io) is used, whereas the services are defined by Protocol Buffers (see [/proto](./proto/) for the service definition
 (in [main.proto](./proto/main.proto)) and all required `.proto` files).

 ## Usage

-To use integrate the API specification into the backend or frontend, integrate this repository as git submodule in the corresponding repository.
+To integrate the API specification into the backend or frontend, add this repository as a git submodule in the corresponding repository.

 In the backend / frontend repository, execute the following commands:

 ```bash
 git submodule add [-b branch] git@github.com:SE-UUlm/snowballr-api.git <name>
 git submodule update --init --recursive
 ```

+Then follow the [instructions](https://grpc.io/docs/languages/) on the gRPC documentation page to generate the relevant files for your project.

 ## Linting